jjhester/hashicorp-activity4/multiple-choice-question.md

   - text: "`templatefile`"
 ---

-You are developing a Terraform solution that includes an SSH server.
+You are developing a Terraform solution that includes an secure shell (SSH) server.

 Which function should you use to retrieve the public key from a local text file?